cristiandev1/mik-review-ai/README.md

 # Mik Review AI

-An automated code review assistant powered by OpenAI, designed to run as a GitHub Action on pull requests.
+An automated code review assistant powered by DeepSeek-V3.2, designed to run as a GitHub Action on pull requests.

 ## Features